KnownSH/knownsh.cc-blog/content/about.md

 - Massive spaceflight nerd, borderline chronic
     - I enjoy the [RL10](https://en.wikipedia.org/wiki/RL10)
     - I'm quite interested in space imagery, even made [a whole iceberg chart](https://icebergcharts.com/i/Interesting_Space_Imagery) just about space images.
+- If you want to draw "me", for some reason, [my reference art is hosted on this website](./articles/reference)

 <br>